 Section 6.
 Vice President.
 The Vice President shall have served at least two years as either a Director of Officer prior to fulfillment of the role.
-The Vice President shall, in the absence of the President, perform all the duties of the President and shall perform such other duties as from time to time may be assigned to the Vice President by the President or DFW RIMS Organization Board of Directors.
-It shall be the Vice President's further duty to counsel and assist the President in the administration of all business of the DFW RIMS Organization.
-The Vice President shall also be responsible for planning the annual DFW RIMS Organization conference.
+The Vice President shall, in the absence of the President, perform all the duties of the President and shall perform such other duties as from time to time may be assigned to the Vice President by the President or the DFW RIMS Board of Directors.
+It shall be the Vice President's further duty to counsel and assist the President in the administration of all business of the DFW RIMS organization.

 Section 7.
 Treasurer.
-The Treasurer shall have general supervision of financial operations of the DFW RIMS Organization and shall supervise the receipt, deposit and disbursement of all moneys held in the name of the DFW RIMS Organization.
-The accounts and related records of the Treasurer shall be audited, as prescribed by the DFW RIMS Organization Board of Directors, at least annually.
+The Treasurer shall have general supervision of financial operations of DFW RIMS and shall supervise the receipt, deposit and disbursement of all moneys held in the name of DFW RIMS.
+The accounts and related records of the Treasurer shall be audited, as prescribed by the DFW RIMS Board of Directors, at least annually.

 Section 8.
 Secretary.
-The Secretary shall record all official actions of the DFW RIMS Organization, shall issue all notices of meetings, shall keep a register of the DFW RIMS Organization membership and shall perform all other duties usual to the office of Secretary.
-The President or DFW RIMS Organization Board of Directors may assign such other duties from time to time.
+The Secretary shall record all official actions of DFW RIMS, shall issue all notices of meetings, shall keep a register of the DFW RIMS membership and shall perform all other duties usual to the office of Secretary.
+The President or DFW RIMS Board of Directors may assign such other duties from time to time.
 Distribution of the minutes of any business meeting and/or Board of Directors meeting shall be made to all Directors and Officers within thirty (30) days after the date of such meeting.

 Section 9.
 Assistant Secretary.
-The Assistant Secretary shall be responsible for planning the monthly program.
-The Assistant Secretary shall also generally assist in the operation of the DFW RIMS Organization.
+The Assistant Secretary shall be responsible for planning the DFW RIMS luncheons.
+The Assistant Secretary shall also generally assist in the operation of the DFW RIMS organization.

 Section 10.
 Past President.
-The Past President will be responsible for overseeing the Nominations Committee and shall generally assist in the operations of the DFW RIMS Organization.
+The Past President will be responsible for overseeing the Nominating & Governance Committee and shall generally assist in the operations of DFW RIMS.
 The Past President is an ex-officio member of the Board of Directors.

-ARTICLE VIII – COMMITTEES
+ARTICLE VII – COMMITTEES

 Section 1.
 Nominating & Governance Committee.
-A Nominating & Governance Committee shall be appointed by the DFW RIMS Organization President, with the approval of the DFW RIMS Organization Board of Directors, within ninety (90) days after taking office.
-The Nominating Committee shall consist of four (4) Professional Members of the DFW RIMS Organization.
-The Chairman shall be a Past President of the DFW RIMS Organization.
-The DFW RIMS Organization President shall fill vacancies on the committee.
+A Nominating & Governance Committee shall be appointed by the DFW RIMS President.
+The Nominating & Governance Committee shall consist of four (4) Professional Members of DFW RIMS, and may also include a Partner Member if desired by the Nominating & Governance Committee Chair.
+The Chair of the Nominating & Governance Committee shall be a Past President of the DFW RIMS organization.
+The DFW RIMS President shall fill vacancies on the committee.
 Prior acceptance of the nomination shall be obtained from each candidate.
 The Nominating & Governance Committee shall develop its own criteria for identifying and recruiting directors and will consult with the Board of Directors to determine whether the Board requires incoming Directors to possess specific skill sets or experience.
-The Nominating Committee shall deliver to the DFW RIMS Organization Secretary and presented to the current board members at a board meeting or via email, the names of its nominees for each elective office.
-Only candidates placed in nomination by this committee, or board member, shall be allowed to add candidates to the nomination process, or by Member petition, shall be voted on in the annual election.
-The Nominating and Governance Committee also (1) oversees the orientation and training of new Board members, (2) assists with the development of Board members during their terms of service, (3) reviews and recommends modifications, as appropriate, to the DFW RIMS governance structure, committee structure, and governance documents, including the by-laws and governance policies, and (4) considers other governance issues that arise, and makes appropriate recommendations to the Board.
+The Nominating & Governance Committee shall deliver to the DFW RIMS Secretary and presented to the current Board members at a board meeting or via email, the names of its nominees for any open Director positions.
+Only candidates placed in nomination by the Nominating & Governance Committee, by a current Board member or through the Board Member application process shall be considered for inclusion on the ballot in the annual election of Board members.
+The Nominating & Governance Committee may also be involved in the appointment of Officers, if deemed appropriate by the President and Vice President.
+The Nominating & Governance Committee should also (1) contribute to the orientation and training of new Board members, (2) assist with the development of Board members during their terms of service, (3) review and recommend modifications, as appropriate, to the DFW RIMS governance structure, committee structure, and governance documents, including the bylaws and governance policies, and (4) consider other governance issues that arise and make appropriate recommendations to the Board.